GitauHarrison/user-comment-moderation-in-flask/README.md

 * Flask SQLAlchemy for creation of database
 * Flask migrate to handle database migrations
 * Flask bootstrap for styling and mobile responsiveness
-* Flask mail to handle password resets
+* Flask mail to handle email notification
 * Flask wtf for form creation
 * Flask bcrypt for extra password hashing
 * Email validator to ensure user emails are valid